Akins vs Austin High: Two Austin ISD High Schools Compared

 Grades 09 – 12 09 – 12

-For the full TEA breakdown, visit the Akins High school page or the Austin High school page.
+For the school zone search, visit the Akins High school page or the Austin High school page.

 Akins High: Far South Austin’s Best Kept Secret

-Akins is a smaller campus at 531 students, and it has built a strong identity around career and technical education pathways that prepare students for immediate employment or college.
-The school sits in far south Austin where $390,000 still buys a real house, and the zone offers some of the most affordable single family housing in all of Austin ISD.
+Akins is an Early College High School with a strong identity around career and technical education pathways that prepare students for immediate employment or college credit.
+The school sits in far south Austin where the low $400s still buys a real house, and the zone offers some of the most affordable single family housing in all of Austin ISD.
 For buyers who want the Austin city limits, the Austin ISD enrollment, and a monthly payment that does not require a six figure household income, Akins is one of the few remaining options.

 Austin High: Lake Austin Living and a Legacy Campus

 Austin High is the original Austin ISD high school, and it occupies one of the most enviable locations in the city along the shores of Lady Bird Lake.
-The campus draws from Tarrytown, West Austin, and the neighborhoods along Lake Austin Boulevard that represent some of the most expensive real estate in the metro.
-At $799,000 median, you are paying for location, lifestyle, and access to a high school with deep AP course offerings, competitive athletics (the crew team practices on the lake), and a fine arts program that benefits from a well resourced community.
+The campus draws from Tarrytown, West Austin, and the neighborhoods along Lake Austin Boulevard that represent some of the most established real estate in the metro.
+In the low $800s for the typical sale, you are paying for location, lifestyle, and access to a high school with deep AP course offerings, competitive athletics (the crew team practices on the lake), and a long standing fine arts program.

 The Neighborhoods